 - Stinging Nettle: High in iron, very nutritious and thought to help stimulate breastmilk production after giving birth.

-- Anise Seeds: Known for its licorice taste, widely considered a galactagogue.
+- Anise Seeds: This dietary supplement is known for its licorice taste, widely considered a galactagogue.

 - Moringa: Has multiple benefits including nourishing skin & hair, supporting the liver, digestive support – and has been used in many countries to help stimulate breastmilk production.